NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 But please report any problems to me via Discord !

 ### - Info
 The Bot uses most of UnbelievaBoat's commands for minigames and economy (not moderation tho).
+I have actually tweaked it a bit and added things that people suggested.
 #### For a full list, see `src/command_list.txt`.
 It emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances.
+Obviously it's way bigger now.

 ### - Goal
 The goal was to make an easily customizable Template of a discord bot, also fixing the issues stated above.